edwardlavender/patter/README.md

 # Installation

 This package requires [R](https://www.r-project.org) version ≥ 4.1 (but
-the most recent version is recommended).
+the most recent version is strongly recommended).
 You can check your version with `R.version.string`.
 Subsequent installation steps (may) require the `devtools` and `pkgbuild` packages, which can be installed with `install.packages(c("devtools", "pkgbuild"))`.
 On Windows, package building requires `Rtools`.
 You can check whether `Rtools` is installed with `pkgbuild::has_rtools()`.
 If `Rtools` is not installed, it is necessary to download and install the appropriate version of `Rtools`